KrozT/openai-discord/README.md

 ## Usage

-Once you have the project initialized just add the chat bot to your server and enjoy.
+Once you have the project initialized just add the bot to your server and enjoy.

 ### Commands
 | Command | Description |